Contact2Grasp: 3D Grasp Synthesis via Hand-Object Contact Constraint: Experiment

 In addition to the metrics used in the hand generation work, we introduce two more metrics to evaluate the quality of the grasping pose distributions.
-(4) \textbf{Grasp Success Rate} (Sim-SR, $\%$) The grasp success rate aims to evaluate the rate of grasp success.
-Specifically, we define the positive sample as the one with penetration-vol$<5 cm^3$ and simulation-mean $<2 cm$.
+(4) \textbf{Grasp Success Rate} (GSR, $\%$) The grasp success rate aims to evaluate the rate of grasp success.
+Specifically, we define the positive sample as the one with Ptr-Vol$<5 cm^3$ and SD-Mean $<2 cm$.
 The success rate is the percentage of those positive samples over all the test samples.
 (5) \textbf{Diversity} (Div, $cm$) It is also significant to evaluate the diversity for the generation task.
 In this work, we use MAE to measure the diversity of generated results.
 Specifically, we measure the divergence between each generated sample and all other samples and then average them.
-Referring to the research~\citep{guo2020action2motion}, the formulation is defined as Eq. \ref{eq:diversity}.
+The formulation of the metrics mentioned above can be found in the supplementary material (Section B).